 Then the boy asked, “Well, how about buying a couple of chocolate bars?
 They’re only a dollar each.”

 Cialdini bought two.
-He doesn’t even like chocolate.
+He does not even like chocolate.

-He walked away holding candy he didn’t want, wondering what just happened.
+He walked away holding candy he did not want, wondering what just happened.
 That moment launched decades of research into something most of us never think about.
 There are hidden rules running in your brain that other people can trigger.
-And the people who know these rules use them on you every single day.
+The people who know these rules use them on you every single day.

 Psychologist Robert Cialdini spent years going undercover.
 He trained as a car salesman, worked at fundraising organizations, and sat through countless sales pitches.
 What he discovered was striking.
-Nearly every persuasion attempt he encountered relied on the same six psychological principles.
+Nearly every persuasion attempt he encountered relied on the same handful of psychological principles.

-These aren’t tricks that only work on gullible people.
-They work on almost everyone because they’re hardwired shortcuts your brain uses to make quick decisions.
-Here’s the lineup:
+These are not tricks that only work on gullible people.
+They work on almost everyone because they are hardwired shortcuts your brain uses to make quick decisions.
+They tap into the same cognitive biases sabotaging your everyday decisions.
+Here is the lineup:

 |---|---|---|